dabrahams/Contracts/Contracts.md

 can't build software at scale without them.
-If you *are* building large software systems, I promise you, you're using contracts, even if you don't use that word for them, and it will be well worth your time to take a deeper look at the ideas.
+If you *are* building large software systems, I promise you, you're using contracts, even if you don't use that word for them, and it will be well worth your time to take a deeper look at these ideas.

 Because we have practitioners here from many language backgrounds, I'm writing most examples in no particular language.
 Hopefully, they